 Every presentation you give should have an objective or purpose.
 Why?
 Because your objective will help ensure that you stay focused on the topic.
 And, by defining your objective in the beginning of the development process you’ll save time.

-Utilize a presentation structure that consists of a beginning, middle and end.
-In presentation language these components are called the opening, body and close.
+language these components are called the opening, body and close.
 The purpose of the opening is to introduce yourself and your topic.
 The opening gives a short preview of the information you plan to cover.
 You may also want to include some startling data or a quotation.
 The main purpose of the opening is to get your audiences’ attention.
 The body of the presentation contains the main ideas and details you want to convey, while the close is the ending.
 During the close, you may wish to provide a summary of your main points to help the audience remember them.
 Also, any action items of follow-up information should be in the close.

 Delivering your presentation